yashpoojary19/yashpoojary19/README.md

 ### Time Yourself: Pomodoro Timer (Mac App)
 Time Yourself is a productivity app designed for your work and study requirements.

-Built using: Swift, SwiftUI and UIKit
+Built using: Swift, SwiftUI and AppKit

 Architecture: MVVM